YaroslavPlaksii91/next-travel-site/README.md

 ## Deployment

-To deploy the NextTravel Company website, follow the deployment instructions provided by the hosting platform of your choice.
+To deploy the CoralTravel Company website, follow the deployment instructions provided by the hosting platform of your choice.
 Some popular options include Vercel, Netlify, and AWS Amplify.

 ## Contributing

-We welcome contributions to enhance the NextTravel Company website.
+We welcome contributions to enhance the CoralTravel Company website.
 If you find any issues or have ideas for improvements, please open an issue or submit a pull request.

 ## License

 This project is licensed under the MIT License.

-We hope you enjoy exploring the world with NextTravel Company!
+We hope you enjoy exploring the world with CoralTravel Company!
 Happy travels!